AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

    * - ``oiio:Movie``
      - int
      - Nonzero value for movie files
+   * - ``oiio:subimages``
+     - int
+     - The number of frames in the movie, positive if it can be known without reading the entire file.
+Zero or not present if the number of frames cannot be determinend from reading from just the file header.
    * - ``FramesPerSecond``
      - int[2] (rational)
      - Frames per second